xxgicoxx/kurzer-bot/README.md

 * [Node.js](https://nodejs.org/en/) - Node.js

 ### Running
 The server can be run locally and also deployed to your own server.
-You will need to register your own Telegram Bot and set the credentials in 'config/auth.js'.

 ### Telegram
 ````